 SCFD-funded organizations serve every school district within SCFD’s boundaries with educational programs.

 The DAM and SCFD

-SCFD dollars provide free and discounted public access, enable the museum to present world-class exhibitions and programs, and, most importantly, funds the preservation and conservation of the museum’s collection of 70,000 art objects from cultures around the world, enabling them to be enjoyed now and in the future.
+SCFD dollars provide support for free days, access programming, and operations, as well as enabling the museum to present world-class exhibitions and programs.
+This support from regional voters also funds the preservation and conservation of the museum’s collection of 70,000 art objects from cultures around the world, enabling them to be enjoyed now and in the future.